valerie-makes/use-dom-id/README.md

 # use-dom-id

 `use-dom-id` is a React Hook that generates unique IDs for DOM elements.
 It is compatible with both server-side and client-side rendering, including SSR with client-side hydration.
-It is particularly useful for HTML forms, where unique IDs are required to create accessible labels.
+It is particularly useful for HTML forms, where unique IDs are required for labels.
+It can also be used for other purposes, such as SVG definitions.

-## Usage
+## Examples

-Example: A form with a single labelled input element.
+### Form with single labelled input element

 ```tsx
 import useDomId from "@valerie-makes/use-dom-id";